stasm/l20n-react-experiments/readme.txt

 5. Real DOM manipulation via mutation observer
 ----------------------------------------------

-Lastly, as it turns out, not chaning anything in L20n is also a viable option for us to consider.
+Lastly, as it turns out, not changing anything in L20n is also a viable option for us to consider!
 When a component with data-l10n-id is rendered or re-rendered, l20n's mutation observer picks up the change and translates the DOM node.
 This means that L20n is completely separate from React.